-I knew when I began to duel stack this site it would introduce challenges which would not exist in a single cloud solution.
-In this case, I found myself chasing speed demons at the expense of focus on other project time.
+I knew duel stacking this site would introduce some challenges.
+In this case, I found myself chasing speed demons at the expense of a focus on other project time.
 I’ve enjoyed every minute of it - however, there’s a lesson in there.

-This site is a project which began on one hand as a reason to explore the GCP Firebase hosting product.
-Extending it to AWS has added an interesting dimension to it whilst still being relevant to the project itself.
+This site is a project which began on the one hand as a reason to explore the GCP Firebase hosting product.
+Extending it to AWS has added a dimension to it whilst still being relevant to the project itself.
 There are some strong feelings out there on multi-cloud as a default strategy:

 Allow me to chime in and outright state that multi-cloud for a generic workload is, absent a compelling business reason, a moronic default. https://t.co/aRqF7Rlb48